mtancret/mtancret.github.com/research.md

 Professional Activities
 -----------------------

-I have been a reviewer for the following journals:
+I have been a reviewer for the following journals and conferences:

+IEEE International Symposium on Software Reliability Engineering (ISSRE) 2015

 IEEE Transactions on Computers (TC) 2015